SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 ### Add web part properties

-In the web part manifest add web part properties that users can use to configure the gallery web part.
-In the code editor open the **./src/webparts/gallery/GalleryWebPart.manifest.json** file.
-Replace the **properties** section with:
+In the web part manifest, add web part properties so that users can configure the gallery web part.
+In the code editor, open the **./src/webparts/gallery/GalleryWebPart.manifest.json** file.
+Replace the **properties** section with the following JSON:

 ```json
 {